Property Transfer Declaration Completion Guide

 This is crucial to identify whether or not the sale is a fee simple transaction (100%).
 If it is not, the sale price cannot be considered representative of the total market value of the property.

-It is important to know whether the buyer and seller are related individuals or corporate affiliates because such sales often do not reflect market value.
+It is important to know whether the buyer and seller are related individuals, business affiliates or acquainted prior to the transaction because such sales might not reflect typical market value.

 When determining market value, the condition of the property at the time of the sale is very important.
 If one or more of the items are checked, further analysis is necessary in order to establish the condition at the time of sale.